obriencj/pelican-inelegant/README.md

 ## Differences from Elegant

-So of course I had to get in there and change some stuff.
+I liked a lot of what Elegant had to offer, but there were a few things that didn't quite fit with my existing site content as I was porting from Octopress to Pelican.
+So of course I had to get in there and change some stuff!
+InElegant is my messy attempt to turn Elegant into what I needed.

 ### Git Layout

 I dropped the documentation blog, and a number of dependency files.
-I have no intention of re-hosting the original elegant site as part of this fork.

 I re-organized the js and css sources that were minified/squished together to the final js and css so that only the results were